dart-backend/belatuk-examples/yewtube/README.md

-# yewtube
+# Yewtube

-An example of video stream application
+A video stream application build with Angel3 framework

+## For Development/Production

+1. Open a terminal and run the following:

+    ```bash
+    dart bin/server.dart
+    ```